benitomartin/mlops-car-prices/model/README.md

   - **Grafana**: This service is based on the grafana/grafana Docker image, which sets up the Grafana monitoring and visualization platform

-- `trained_models`: this fodler contains the models trained after running `train.py`
+- `trained_models`: this folder contains the models trained after running `train.py`
-- `config`: this folder contains the file `grafana_datasources.yaml` to acces the data and `grafana_dashboards.yaml` to save dashboards
+- `config`: this folder contains the file `grafana_datasources.yaml` to access the data and `grafana_dashboards.yaml` to save dashboards
 - `dashboards`: use this folder to save the dashboards created in Grafana
 - `docker-compose.yml`: the Docker set-up for monitoring
 - `predict.py`: the functions to run the Flask App